-To apply, apart from needing to be from the above listed countries, you also need to submit an online application.
-Your application has to include the passport, proof of income, criminal record, accommodation booking and health insurance, as well as a negative COVID-19 test.
+To apply, apart from needing to be from the above-listed countries, you also need to submit an online application.
+Your application has to include the passport, proof of income, criminal record, accommodation booking and health insurance.
+It is easier to get travel and medical insurance from providers who cater specifically to digital nomads, like SafetyWing.
+You will also need a negative COVID-19 test.
 Some of these can be submitted after arrival at Cabo Verde with initial approval.

 The proof of income has to show a bank balance of a period of 6 months having at least 1,500 euros.
 This goes up to 2,700 euros if the application was for a family permit.

 The application costs around 54 euros in total including the cost of the visa and airport fees, and the initial approval (a temporary visa) to enter Cabo Verde takes about 2 weeks to be processed.

 Upon arrival, you have 30 days to apply for the 6 months permit, which takes around 5 days for processing.
 You can then extend it for another 6 months if you like.